England

 The modules in the postgraduate computing programme are for professional computer specialists, engineers, technical managers and scientists who need to update their skills and knowledge in specific areas, and gain recognised qualifications to develop their careers.

 The modules have been developed to combine theoretical and practical aspects of computing, to enable you to become an effective professional in the computing industry.
-In addition, they encourage you, through the provision of appropriate educational activities, to develop study and transferable skills applicable to your employment and your continuing professional development.
+Also, they encourage you, through the provision of appropriate educational activities, to develop study and transferable skills applicable to your employment and your continuing professional development.

 Our prospectuses help you choose your course, understand what it's like to be an OU student and register for study.

-Request prospectus
+Request a prospectus